MBAigner/PDFContentConverter/README.md

 * ```in_element_ids```: contains IDs of surrounding visual elements such as rectangles or lists.
 They are stored as a list [left, right, top, bottom]. -1 is indicating that there is no adjacent visual element.
 * ```in_element```: indicates based on in_element_ids whether an element is stored in a visual rectangle representation (stored as "rectangle") or not (stored as "none").

-Additionally, a dictionary is returned as a Pickle object containing the following entries, which can be used to transform the absolute CSV coordinates:
+Additionally, a dictionary is returned  containing the following entries, which can be used to transform the absolute CSV coordinates:

 * ```x0```: Left x page crop box coordinate